Mythical-Github/UnrealAutoMod/assets/docs/to_do_list.md

 - [ ] Better type hints
 - [ ] Switch to `pathlib` from strings
 - [ ] Better documentation
-- [ ] better window handling (grabbing windows, sometimes there are false positives)

 ## Later
 - [ ] UV / other dependency management